kartik1998/confn/README.md

 https://staging.co
 ```

-- Note after you have called `Conf.init(config)` you can fetch the keys from any file by using `const { KEY1, KEY2 } = require('confm').get()`
+- Note after you have called `Conf.init(config)` you can fetch the keys from any file by using `const { KEY1, KEY2 } = require('confn').get()`

 ###### Description:

-<b>confm</b> reads the key-value pairs from defaults key of the config passed in `Conf.init(config)`.
+<b>confn</b> reads the key-value pairs from defaults key of the config passed in `Conf.init(config)`.
 If there is any key that is in defaults and also in the environment then the value in the enviroment is given precedence.
 This means that if you run the above script with `HOST=localhost node script.js` then the output would be `localhost` and not `127.0.0.1`.

 - Note: Keys present inside the `staging` or `production` key. i.e. the objects whose keys are used for a specific `NODE_ENV` have precedence over both environment <b>and</b> defaults keys.
 In the above example, in the production object the host and port both will override the defaults and environment keys.